LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     * Check to make sure you did not skip a step
     * Notice - for Loop 3.0, the actions show up alphabetically but they have to be done in A, C, B order
         * Add Identifiers (and do some more stuff), Create Certificates, Build Loop
+    * Loop 3.2 adds a Verify Secrets step and all the steps are numbered so the order makes more sense.
+Graphics will be updated later.

     Different people approach this differently.
 Choose your method to achieve success: